guoweiyu/Logic-in-Frames/README.md

     --video_root ./Datasets/ego4d/ego4d_data/v1/256p \
     --obj_path ./runs/obj/obj_result.json
 ```

+To use gpt api service, you need first set the openai api key.
+We recommend you use environment variables for safety concern.

 Running the command above will ground objects and relations using LLMs(gpt-4o) for your Video QA dataset.
 Currently we support LongVideoBench and VideoMME.
 You can add customized json parsing function in `utils/data_loader.py` for other Video QA datasets. [video_root] stands for the root directory where the videos are saved.
 The object grounding results will be saved in [obj_path], and the json file should look like:

 ```json